walshbr/walshbr.github.io/_drafts/2019-04-10-general-blogging-ideas.md

     1. How do we invite students into the profession and into higher education in a way that makes their voices heard and valued?
     2. How can we ensure students are valued in online spaces?
 Or welcomed in spaces of open peer review?
     3. Where to go from here?

+General Brainstorming
+- writing crosstraining as a means of promoting backlog?
+The gist is that it's

+Reflections on the backlog process by means of